Wind Power Offers A Sustainable Option In The Pursuit Of Renewable Energy.

 Wind is the movement of air from an area of high pressure to an area of low pressure.
 In fact, wind exists because the sun unevenly heats the surface of the Earth.
 As hot air rises, cooler air moves in to fill the void.
 As long as the sun shines, the wind will blow.
 And as long as the wind blows, people will harness it to power their lives…Continue reading>>

 … While we’ll leave the specifics up to the engineers, have you ever wondered what keeps these massive propellers in motion?
-We’ve wondered the same, so we put together a simple guide on how wind turbines work, which you can see below. engage with animated graphic>>
+We’ve wondered the same, so we put together a simple guide on how wind turbines work, which you can see by clicking the animation.

 People think that as long as they can feel the wind, ample electricity should be generated from the wind turbine.
 They have often dreamed of a small wind turbine that can be installed on the roof of a house can provide all the energy they need.
 However, this is not the case.
 We should learn more on the limits of wind.
-Like anything in nature, there are limits to what is possible….The power available at a given wind speed passing through an area (e.g. a window) can be calculated by using the following formula: P = ½·ρ· A·v³, …Learn more>>
+Like anything in nature, there are limits to what is possible….The power available at a given wind speed passing through an area (e.g. a window) can be calculated by using the following formula: P = ½·ρ· A·v³ …Learn more>>

 In 1919, a German physicist Albert Betz, based on conservation of momentum and energy, he proved that the maximum possible energy that can be derived from a wind turbine cannot be more than 59.3 percent, or 16/27 of the potential energy in the wind.